Prym Representations of the Handlebody Group: Statements of the results

 We repeat the main theorem stated in the introduction with more precise notation, which describes the image of these representations.

 \begin{theorem} The image of $\Gamma_{V,C}^\# \to GL_{2g-2}(R)$ is the subgroup

 \end{theorem}

-The $0$-block in the lower left part of the matrices in $\Lambda$ comes from the fact that handlebody elements have to send meridians to meridians.
+The $0$-block in the lower left part of the matrices in $\Lambda$ comes from the fact that handlebody elements lift to handlebody elements (for an appropriate choice of handlebody for the cover) and these have to send meridians to meridians.
 The relation $D^*B = B^*D$ has to be satisfied, because the intersection form is preserved.
-That one obtains matrices with lower right block $D,$ where $\det(D) = \pm \zeta^k$ for some $k,$ follows from a result of Grunewald and Lubotzky (\cite{GLLM}).
+That one obtains matrices with lower right block $D,$ where $\det(D) = \pm \zeta^k$ for some $k,$ follows from a result of Grunewald and Lubotzky (\cite{GL}).
 Hence, our main work consists in showing that for such a given $D,$ all matrices with $D^*B = B^*D$ lie in the image of our representation, i.e. we get all possible upper right blocks $B.$\\[1ex] Theorem \ref{main theorem} generalizes the standard symplectic representation, in the sense that for $C = 0,$ we recover the result of the standard symplectic representation mentioned in the introduction.
 Note that the case $C=0$ corresponds to taking the identity as our covering and hence just acting on $H_1(S).$\\[1ex] Now, let $\mathcal{H}_V(S,x_0)$ denote the punctured handlebody group and define the subgroup $\Gamma_{V,C,x_0} := \Gamma_{S,C,x_0} \cap \mathcal{H}_V(S,x_0).$ Restricting the representation (\ref{rep2}) yields

 Applying the same proof as in Lemma \ref{rel} to the representations of $\Gamma_{V,C}^\#$ and $\Gamma_{V,C,x_0}$ shows that their image is the same.
 Note that we are able to apply the same proof, since point pushing maps are in the handlebody group.
 So, Theorem \ref{main theorem} implies that the image of $\Gamma_{V,C,x_0} \to GL_{2g-2}(R)$ is also $\Lambda.$\\[1ex] Let $\mathcal{T}_{V}(S)$ denote the twist group.
 Then $\mathcal{T}_{V}(S) \cap \Gamma_{S,C} = \mathcal{T}_{V}(S)$ (see Lemma \ref{twist lemma} below).
 Let $\mathcal{T}_{V}^{\#}(S)$ denote the group of lifts of elements in $\mathcal{T}_{V}(S).$ We thus obtain the representation and prove: